sdmydbr9/MMM-11-TTS/README.md

+First install the MMM-NotificationTrigger module clone this module
+Run pip3 install -r requirements.txt
-First install the MMM-NotificationTrigger module clone this module edit the config.ini with you credentials edit the comfig and add the following lines
+edit the config.ini with you credentials edit the config and add the following lines

 config file